Ruth (Shell Presents): Production

 The producers wanted Lydall Barbour to play the lead.
 She was tracked down to a hotel room in Paris and John Glennon travelled from London to persuade her to accept the part.
 The play was produced in Melbourne at the GTV 9 studios.

 While rehearsing it Glennon said he was working on a play about Australians in London.

 Reception

 The TV critic from the Sydney Morning Herald called it "a highly original and diverting play" where Glennon's writing was "in an attractively inventive and individual way that sometimes shades into the eccentric".
 He said "the play's great fault is that its ingredients are too rich for comfortable compression into an hour.
 It needs more time and space to develop ideas ana incidents too arbitrarily imposed in this production."

 The Age TV critic wrote that those viewers "who got the message" would have found the play "interesting.
 For those who didn't it could have been a bit of a bore."

+Filmink said it was "no classic but it's interesting and it gave Lyndall Barbour a terrific part."
+The review elaborated:

+Glennon’s script contains a lot of tropes used in 1950s American drama – the eccentric older female, who lives life on her own terms and inspires a lonely boy protagonist to break free of an overprotective mother and follow his dreams...
+It’s not bad.
+It’s very familiar and scripts about sensitive boys who secretly dream of playing the guitar automatically deserve some sort of fine, but it has integrity, the two leads combine well together, and after a while I got into the play’s rhythms.